 🧀 Ingredient notes

-- Meats - Cured meats such as salami, pepperoni, cappicola, or prosciutto are typical on a charcuterie board.
-Any combination of these or your favorites can be used.
+- Meats - Cured meats such as genoa salami, pepperoni, spicy cappicola, or prosciutto are typical on a charcuterie board.
+Any variety of meats can be used.
 Use 1-3 different types of deli meats, with one maybe being more mild and one more strongly flavored or spicy.
 You can also add things like summer sausage or other cured sausages to the mix.
+Make sure to ask the deli at your local grocery store to slice the meat thinly so it is easy to assemble and serve.

 - Cheeses - Get a mix of 2-4 different types of cheese when making a charcuterie board.
 Grab a variety of soft cheese and hard cheeses that are both strong and mild in flavor.
-Goat cheese, brie cheese, blue cheese, manchego cheese, cheddar cheese and havarti cheese are some of my usual picks.
+Goat cheese, baked brie, blue cheese, manchego cheese, cheddar cheese, and Havarti cheese are some of my favorite cheeses to serve.
+Italian cheeses like asiago, fontina or even burrata are also excellent.
 You can add slices of cheese or use cheese knives so guests can cut pieces themselves.

 - Fruit - Use a mix of dried fruits along with fresh fruit or preserves when building your board.
-Dried figs, apricots or cranberries are great options along with freshly sliced pears, oranges or bunches of fresh grapes.
-Jams or fruit chutneys can also be served in small bowls to spread on crackers or bread.
-I like adding a batch of grapes and olives to the tray to provide both sweet and salty components.
+Fresh figs, apricots, or cranberries go along well with freshly sliced pears, apple slices, orange wedges, or bunches of fresh grapes.
+Serve jam or fruit chutney in small bowls to spread on crackers or bread.
+I like adding a batch of grapes and olives or tomato bacon jam for sweet and salty components.

-- Crackers - Any crackers or sliced bread can be used as an accompaniment to your board.
-You can make or buy crackers or slice up a baguette of your favorite crusty bread.
+- Crackers - Serve any crackers or sliced bread as an accompaniment to your board.
+You can make rosemary crackers or slice up a baguette of your favorite crusty bread.

 📋 Substitutions and variations

-- Vegetarian - A traditional charcuterie board includes sliced cured meats, however, they can be omitted to make a vegetarian cheese platter.
-Select a variety of cheeses to serve along with crackers, bread, fruit, nuts, olives or spreads.
+- Vegetarian - A traditional charcuterie board includes sliced cured meats.
+To make a vegetarian cheese platter, omit the sliced meat.
+Select a variety of cheeses to serve along with crackers, bread, fruit, nuts, olives, or spreads.

-- Themed - Your board can be themed towards the type of event, season or holiday you are celebrating.
+- Themed - Your charcuterie platter can be themed toward the type of event, season, or holiday you are celebrating.
 Choose seasonal items that are available during the time of year.
-Persimmons or pomegranates are great during fall or winter, spiced nuts during the holiday season or fresh berries during the summer.
-Serve your board in the shape of different seasonal items such as Christmas trees, Easter eggs or Thanksgiving turkeys!
+Persimmons or pomegranates are great during fall or winter, spiced nuts during the holiday season, or fresh berries during the summer.
+Serve your board in the shape of different seasonal items such as Christmas trees, Easter eggs, or Thanksgiving turkeys!
+Take a look at some of these unique charcuterie board ideas that are great for the holidays and other special events.

 - For Kids - Consider cubing the cheeses and serving milder tasting meats to make the board kid friendly.